Did you know that sport eyeglasses can give you a competitive edge in sports?

 No sport eyeglasses are complete without a thorough eye exam from a qualified optician or optometrist.
 Your eye doctor will make sure that your eyes are healthy and that you have the correct eye prescription to perfect your vision.

-Your eye professional will also know the right type of sport eyeglasses for your particular sport and playing conditions and will be able to make recommendations as to lenses that will help you maximize your performance.
+Your eye professional will also know the right type of sport glasses for your particular sport and playing conditions and will be able to make recommendations as to lenses that will help you maximize your performance.
 A personalized fitting guarantees that you will achieve the optimum vision for your sports activities.